MaisonetteWorld/slate/source/index.html.md

 # Wishlists

-Create a wishlist.
-Any user can create their own wishlist, admins can create wishlists for others.
+Get a user's default wishlist.
+This will create a default wishlist if one does not exist.

 ## Create a wishlist